-The simple and seductive menu offers French provincial classics, prepared with haute cuisine techniques and uses the most seasonal ingredients that California has to offer.
+The simple and seductive menu offerd French provincial classics, prepared with haute cuisine techniques and uses the most seasonal ingredients that California has to offer.
 With an evolving and innovative menu, small plates may include Sweet Baby Carrot Soup, Seared Ahi on Autumn Greens, Wild Mushroom Brûlée, and Potato Croquettes.
-Entrees may include Moules Frites, Butter Poached Lotte Bouillabaisse, Roasted Summer Vegetables, Scallops seared in Duck Fat, and Roasted Hen with Morels.
-For dessert, Ba offers Crème Brûlée, Chocolate Mousse in Sugar Tuile, and Wedding Cake.
+Entrees may have ncluded Moules Frites, Butter Poached Lotte, Bouillabaisse, Roasted Summer Vegetables, Scallops seared in Duck Fat, and Roasted Hen with Morels.
+For dessert, Ba offers Crème Brûlée, Chocolate Mousse in almond Tuile, and Wedding Cake.
 Ba’s cuisine features local, sustainable, cruelty-free, and antibiotic-free ingredients in every dish.
 French wines and locally brewed ales compliment the fare.

 About the Name